 Stain is the first item applied to a new hardwood floor after its initial installation and preparation sanding.
 Hardwood flooring then has several coats of finish applied.

-These coats of finish prevent you from simply wiping on a different color of stain; the stain won't penetrate the polyurethane finish.

-You can achieve a slight change in the tones of the floor’s finish, however, by screening the floor finish and applying a coat of polyurethane with stain pigments mixed in.
+These coats of finish prevent you from simply wiping on a different color of stain; the stain won't penetrate the polyurethane finish You can achieve a slight change in the tones of the floor’s finish, however, by screening the floor finish and applying a coat of polyurethane with stain pigments mixed in.
 Check the compatibility of the pigments before mixing them in polyurethane, though.

 Sanding removes a layer of the wood and creates a lot of dust.
 Depending upon its original thickness, hardwood can be sanded at least two or three times before the sander exposes the fasteners holding the hardwood to the subfloor.